Theo3285/Fibonacci/README.md

 # Fibonacci Sequence Kata

-This is kata is for practicing TDD triangulation
+This kata is for practicing TDD triangulation

 The algorithm is simple but the goal is to implement it with very small steps